krishnancr/krishnancr.github.io/content/posts/2025-11-27-slang-performance-investigation.md

 ## Conclusions

-The performance gap was real.
-After eliminating compiler flags and configuration as factors, the difference came down to code.
-Slang's frontend restructures shaders before downstream compilers ever see them, transformations those compilers probably aren't performing on their own.
+The performance gap appears to be real.
+After eliminating compiler flags and configuration as factors, the difference seems to come down to code.
+Slang's frontend appears to restructure shaders before downstream compilers ever see them—transformations those compilers may not be performing on their own.

 ### What This Means in Practice